-When it comes to “conversion” and Sikhism, it’s a bit different from what one might typically think of when thinking of the act.
-No one who becomes a Sikh was proselytized to or persuaded to switch paths (unlike most of the major world religions); they come of their own conviction and decision.
+When it comes to “conversion” and Sikhism, it’s a bit different then what you see in other religions.
+No one who becomes a Sikh was proselytized to or persuaded to switch paths; they come of their own conviction and decision.
 They being said, what is considered conversion within Sikhi?

 Conversion is when someone from a non-Sikh background chooses to embrace the Sikh religion (meeting the qualifications of a Sikh as laid out by Sri Akal Takht Sahib).
 Here at Embracing Sikhism, we more specifically serve those Sikh converts who come from non-Sikh and as well as non-Indian backgrounds.